Please check back. Thank you!

 Each component of TCPremixPlus has been thoroughly examined for its nutrients and their interactions, as well as the bioavailability of these nutrients to the cat.
 We choose only ingredients of highest quality for the manufacturing of TCPremixPlus.
 All ingredients are made for human consumption, intended for the food industry, as sports nutrition, infant nutrition, or as dietary supplements.
 These ingredients are blended by us in small batches with great care and consistency, to create our premix formulas.

-Milk Mineral Complex, Egg Yolk, Beef liver freeze-dried, Whey Protein Concentrate, Gelatin, Calcium Lactate, Taurine, Seaweed, Vitamin B Complex (Vitamin B1, Vitamin B2, Niacinamide, Vitamin B6, Vitamin B12, Biotin, Folic acid, Pantotenic acid), Vitamin E, Vitamin D3.
+Milk Mineral Complex, Egg Yolk, Chicken Liver freeze-dried, Whey Protein Concentrate, Gelatin, Calcium Lactate, Taurine, Seaweed, Vitamin B Complex (Vitamin B1, Vitamin B2, Niacinamide, Vitamin B6, Vitamin B12, Biotin, Folic acid, Pantotenic acid), Vitamin E, Vitamin D3.

 Additives per 1000 g